 Please consider supporting our work.
 You may make a tax-deductible donation by clicking on the Donate button below.

 Donations (including sustaining donations from a number of us who provide services) help us hire veterans and family members of veterans to do outreach and to coordinate services for active duty GIs.
 Our current coordinator comes from a military family and is the partner of an Iraq veteran; they live adjacent to Fort Hood, Texas.
-They and many of us professionals who are volunteering collaborate actively with Iraq Veterans Against the War, Veterans for Peace, and other organizations working for peace.
+They and many of us professionals who are volunteering collaborate actively with About Face (formerly) Iraq Veterans Against the War, Veterans for Peace, and other organizations working for peace.

-For the last eleven years, CMRN has offered medical and mental health services for active duty GIs – one of very few non-military organizations to do so.
+Since 2005, CMRN has offered medical and mental health services for active duty GIs – one of very few non-military organizations to do so.
 We pursue this work because military health and mental health services often remain inaccessible or unresponsive to service members’ needs.
 Our work has proven helpful and sometimes even life-saving for those who feel they have nowhere else to turn.
 We are staffed with health care professionals working as volunteers who provide assistance to these service members free of charge.
 About one-third of our clients are Absent Without Leave (AWOL), so they are not eligible for any military health services or insurance benefits.

 Because we have been able to help GIs with such grave problems, we continue to find our work very gratifying.
 By offering a different outlook for underserved GIs, we see our work as a step toward peace with justice.

-Here is our most recent fund raising letter, which contains more details about our work and how funds are used.
+Here is our most recent fundraising letter, which contains more details about our work and how funds are used.